Protection Works Law in Victoria

 What is the Remedy at Law for Damage?

-Building practitioners are by law required to be insured so an engineer would be accountable at law and insured for negligence.
+Most registered building practitioners are by law required to be insured so an engineer would be accountable at law and insured for negligence.
 Therefore, an adjoining owner would be able to sue the engineer for any negligence associated with compromised protection works that emanate from engineering neglect.

 Practical Considerations and the Mileage in using Construction Lawyers

 Under the current regulatory regime, construction lawyers often are retained by property owners and adjoining property owners to coordinate the Protection Works process insofar as it relates to Part 7 of the Building Act 1993.
-A construction lawyer should may well know of well-regarded engineers or geotechnical engineers who can competently assess engineering computations.
+A construction lawyer should well know of well-regarded engineers or geotechnical engineers who can competently assess engineering computations.
 Experienced construction lawyers will be able to negotiate the adjoining owner’s costs associated with ‘assessing’ and ‘supervising’ protection works.

 Expenses Incurred by Adjoining Owner and Compensation Powers

 Under s98 of the Building Act, an owner is liable to compensate any adjoining owner for “inconvenience, loss or damage suffered” by the adjoining owner in connection with the carrying out of the Protection Works.
-Typically the sort of costs that are claimed by way of loss and inconvenience are costs associated with deploying technical experts to ensure that the protection works proposal and associated documentation do in fact provide suitable safeguards against negative building works impacts.
+One example of the sort of costs that are claimed by way of loss and inconvenience are costs associated with deploying technical experts to ensure that the protection works proposal and associated documentation do in fact provide suitable safeguards against negative building works impacts.
 Typically legal fees associated with verifying compliance claims are claimed too and ordinarily reimbursed.
 This is standard practice but the legislation does not state that there is an as of right to entitlement to reimbursement of legal fees.

 While parties ordinarily bear their own costs, the Building Appeals Board is empowered to make costs orders where it considers it just.